foundation/foundation-sites/docs/pages/abide.md

 `time`,
 `url`

+Apart from these standard patterns, we have a `website` pattern too which is basically a combo of both `domain` and `url` pattern and we recommend you to use this `website` pattern for validating websites.

 They are defined by regular expressions as you can see below.
 Note, that the patterns that relate to text such as `alpha` and `alpha_numeric` do not consider special characters from other languages.
 You need to add these special characters yourself to the regular expressions.
 For instance, for the German language you need to add:

 ```JS